svhatling/boardgame/README.md

 - Choose between different game variants (snakes & ladders and quiz)
 - Play with up to 5 players simultaneously
 - Choose between different game boards via configuration files
-- Enjoy graphical user interface
+- Graphical user interface
-- Compete to reach the goal first in a fun and engaging gaming experience
+- Compete to reach the goal first

-The application follows MVC architecture and utilizes established software development principles such as SOLID and low coupling/high cohesion.
+The application follows MVC architecture and utilizes software development principles such as SOLID and low coupling/high cohesion.

 ---